 How can I find a geocache?

 To find a geocache you need to have a handheld GPS device or a GPS enabled device such as a smart phone using a geocaching app.
-You can download free apps for Android, Apple and Blackberry devices.
+You can download free apps for Android and Apple devices.

 You also need to set up a free user account with www.geocaching.com to allow you to locate and log your finds.
 If you catch the bug you can upgrade to a premium account which allows you access to more geocaches and special functions.

 Geocaches are often small box like containers and vary widely in shape and size.
 They each contain a paper log sheet or note pad to allow finders to log their visit.